Am I eligible to receive financial aid?

 What happens if I withdraw from school before the semester is over?

-If you withdraw from school, you may be expected to repay a portion of your financial aid.
+Withdrawing from school requires you to repay a portion of your financial aid.
 Federal regulations require the Office of Financial Aid to recalculate aid eligibility based on your withdrawal date and the last date you attended classes (as reported by your instructors).

-Any refundable amount of financial aid used to pay tuition and fees may be required to be returned to the appropriate financial aid sources.
-You may need to provide proof of participation in or completion of your courses.
-Also, you have an obligation to complete Exit Counseling.
+Any refundable amount of financial aid used to pay tuition and fees returned to the appropriate financial aid source(s).
+In addition, you have an obligation to complete Exit Counseling.

 Review the No-Show Policy and the Policy for Return of Title IV Funds for more information about regulations for federal student aid if you withdraw from school.

 What happens if I do not pass all of my classes?